rahuldkjain/cool-bio-analytics/docs/archived/hasura.md

             }
         }
         ```
-- Show sessions count and deltas for today/last 7 days/ last 30 days
+- Show sessions count and deltas for today/last 7 days/ last 30 days.
+For example, How many total visiters I had for today or last 7 days or 30 days?
   1. create a view goin to hasura console -> data -> sql runner -> run

      ```sh